Amazon Advertising Bible: ins and outs from a PPC evangelist

 In my professional experience, there are four main reasons why a Sponsored Brands campaign doesn’t perform correctly:

-Low sales velocity.
-It can be caused by a poorly optimized listing (text, images, A+ page and so on) or by the low demand for that product.
-Remember that sales velocity is a key metric A9 uses to determine listings’ organic ranking;
+1. Low conversion rate.
+It can be caused by a poorly optimized listing (text, images, A+ page and so on), price or by the low desirability of the product itself;

 SPONSORED DISPLAY CAMPAIGNS